AmarDange/Django-Project-4/README.md

 <img src = "assets/features/destination bar.PNG">
 </details>

-- For example, if user select a destination such as a hill station, the filtered blog posts will be displayed.
+- For example, if user select a destination such as a Mumbai, Pune, the filtered blog posts will be displayed.

 <details>
 <summary>Filter destination posts</summary>